 Data: Use It or Lose It!

 In this world of ubiquitous data, we can sometimes get caught up in hyperbole associated with what data will enable us to do.
 Don’t get me wrong.
-We need tried and tested tools for how we work.
+We need tried-and-tested tools for how we work.
 Yet, we actually have thousands of tools for every aspect of humanitarian action.
 It is like the biggest DIY-humanitarian action store on the planet.

 Big Data: Until Donors Are Willing to Put Up ‘Big’ Money to Go along with ‘Big’ Data, this Remains a Pipe Dream (And, honestly, why should they?)

-This is great but most of our work focuses on the micro-level.
-We focus on individuals, their families and their communities.
+This is great, but most of our work focuses on the micro-level.
+We focus on individuals, their families, and their communities.
 We focus on their needs and how we can work with them to better withstand and recover from a crisis.
 This requires a range of tools.
 This is where we find ourselves back in that massive DIY store, searching the aisles for the right tools but with no real experience (data/evidence) to choose amongst all the shiny contraptions on the shelves.

 Small Data is Our Friend Too!